-In 2013 REMSA contracted with The Abaris Group to complete a comprehensive analysis of the EMS system, develop recommendations for global EMS system improvement and design a Riverside County EMS System Strategic Plan.
-As a part of that two year work plan, The Abaris Group performed an in depth analysis of the EMS Transportation Plan including all 9-1-1 emergency ambulance operating zones.
+In 2013 REMSA contracted with The Abaris Group to complete a comprehensive analysis of the EMS system, develop recommendations for global EMS system improvement and design a EMS System Strategic Plan.
+As a part of that 2 year workplan, The Abaris Group performed an in depth analysis of the EMS transportation plan including all 9-1-1 emergency ambulance operating zones.
 The zones were evaluated for a number of parameters, including but not limited to; call volume, response time standards, population density and economic viability.
-Findings of the analysis were that the current Transportation Plan zone configuration was balanced within these parameters.
+Findings of the analysis were that the current transportation plan zone configuration was balanced within these parameters.
 Details from The Abaris Group's review can be accessed at http://remsa.us/documents/systemevaluation/.
-All results from The Abaris Groups evaluation and recommendations were vetted with EMS system stakeholders and included public input from a number of venues including public meetings in all five (5) supervisorial districts, the Emergency Medical Care Committee (EMCC), the Riverside County Board of Supervisors workshop/meetings and focus group interviews.
-Following the EMS system evaluation the Riverside County Board of Supervisors decided to maintain the existing Transportation Plan and continue contracting with the historical 9-1-1 emergency ambulance provider.
+All results from the Abaris Groups evaluation and recommendations were vetted with EMS system stakeholders and included public input from a number of venues including public meetings in all five (5) supervisorial districts, the Emergency Medical Care Committee (EMCC), Board of Supervisors workshop/meetings and focus group interviews.
+Following the EMS System Evaluation the Riverside County Board of Supervisors decided to maintain the existing transportation plan and continue contracting with the historical 9-1-1 emergency ambulance provider.

-NEED(S) None :

-OBJECT IVE:

-TIME FR AME FOR MEETING OBJECTIVE:

-Short-Range Plan (one year or less)

-Long-Range Plan (more than one year)
+- □ Short-Range Plan (one year or less) - □ Long-Range Plan (more than one year)